 Step 2: Fill the Pot

-Spread a 1/4- to 1/2-inch layer of fine gravel in the bottom of the pot.
-Add a commercial potting soil formulated for cacti and succulents, which provides proper drainage for cacti.
+Add a commercial potting mix formulated for cacti and succulents, which provides proper drainage for cacti.
 Regular potting soil holds too much moisture for a cactus.

 Step 3: Remove Cactus From Nursery Pot

 Slip the mini cactus out of the nursery pot.
-Wear gloves to protect your hands from the sharp thorns.
+Wear gloves or wrap newspaper around the plant to protect your hands from the sharp thorns.
 If the pot doesn't slip off the roots easily, give it a gentle squeeze to loosen the soil.

 Step 4: Plant Mini Cactus in Pot